QuickBlox/q-municate-android/README.md

 * This page is a chat room for 1x1 chat
 * User types his message and sends it to chatroom – it appears on the left side of the screen in one color.
 * Friend’s messages will be shown in the right corner in another color.
 * Tapping on friend’s avatar or name opens Action Menu.
-(Chapter 4.9.4.
-Fig. 4.9.4-1)
 * Data set:
 - Page header:
 Friend’s full name